jimnarey/alu_auto_builder/README.md

 - The tool scrapes bezels and adds them to UCEs/Recipes.
 - Exporting of CoinOpsX assets.
 Videos can be scraped for the first time in order to support this
 - Exporting of marquees resized for the BitPixel.
+- Admin is no longer needed under Windows, though you will end up with slightly bigger UCEs (a few KB).
 - Gamelists can be summarised so it's clear what data/assets were found for each recipe/UCE.
 - The logging output is now included in the GUI rather than a separate console window.
 - Help is included in each GUI dialog rather than a separate one.